WilliamWinterDev/data-ingestion-test/README.md

 ### Usage

-`docker-compose build && docker-compose up -d` inside the root folder we should now have the read only API and the MongoDB container running, to access the API you can use [https://localhost:6001/](http://localhost:6001/).
+`docker compose build && docker compose up -d` inside the root folder we should now have the read only API and the MongoDB container running, to access the API you can use [https://localhost:6001/](http://localhost:6001/).

 __startTimestamp__ & __endTimestamp__ are both epoch timestamps for the data segment you wish to view.